w3c/modern-tooling/next.md

 unified feed essentially work with ZMQ (or similar) in order to dispatch pre-munged events when they occur.
 The latter is more initial work, but is cleaner and would prove more advantageous the more tools plug into it.
 The decision will have to be made by whoever picks this up.

-### GitHub Backup

-The unified feed already backs up all GitHub information that is produced *except* the actual repositories.
-It is not necessarily a huge priority to back repositories up because by their nature people will have clones.
-That being said, it would be a plus.

-It would be easy to add a view on the unified feed data that would expose repository creation and commits (the information is already there).
-A cron job would query that and use the information to update its clones (likely using bare repositories and the mirror option).

 ### Group Pages